aosp-mirror/platform_frameworks_base/tools/aapt2/readme.md

 # Android Asset Packaging Tool 2.0 (AAPT2) release notes

+## Version 2.1
+### `aapt2 link ...`
+- Configuration Split APK support: supports splitting resources that match a set of configurations to a separate APK which can be loaded alongside the base APK on API 21+ devices.
+This is done using the flag `--split path/to/split.apk:<config1>[,<config2>,...]`.
+- SDK version resource filtering: Resources with an SDK version qualifier that is unreachable at runtime due to the minimum SDK level declared by the AndroidManifest.xml are stripped.

 ## Version 2.0
 ### `aapt2 compile ...`
 - Pseudo-localization: generates pseudolocalized versions of default strings when the